elangovans/stock-analyzer/README.md

 ## Limitations

 - **Coverage is partial:** Only the top 25 holdings per ETF/MF are fetched.
 Holdings outside the top 25 are not counted.
-The report shows your actual coverage percentage.
+The report shows your actual coverage percentage (typically 60–80% for broad-market ETFs).
-- **Prices are user-supplied:** The tool does not fetch live prices.
-You provide `current_price` in your portfolio file.
+- **Holdings data lag:** Published holdings may be 1–30 days behind the actual fund composition, depending on the fund provider's disclosure schedule.
-- **Holdings data lag:** stockanalysis.com reflects the fund's most recently published holdings, which may be 1–30 days behind depending on the fund provider's disclosure schedule.
+- **Price fetch failures:** If yfinance cannot retrieve a price for a ticker, that position is skipped with a warning and excluded from the analysis.
-- **No mutual fund support on some tickers:** stockanalysis.com may not carry all mutual funds.
-A warning is printed for any ticker that fails to fetch.
+- **Morningstar scraping:** Morningstar's page structure can change; if the fallback fails, a warning is printed and the fund is excluded from exposure calculations.